 - You must be pregnant OR responsible for a child under age 19.

 - You must be a US national, citizen, legal alien or permanent resident.
 If you are an immigrant, you must have lived in the united states for at least five years in most cases.

 - You must have a low or very low income.

 - You must be unemployed, under-employed (working for very low wages or hours) or about to become unemployed.

 These are the rules for the federal TANF cash help program.
 Specific states may have additional requirements that you will need to meet in order to receive benefits.
 Each state can also choose which benefits it will provide under this program.

 How can I apply for TANF cash help?

 It is a federal program, but it is administered by local states.
-In order to find your local state agency, you will need to select your state from this drop-down list.
+In order to find your local state agency, you will need to find your local state agency in charge of the program.

 Is there anything else I need to know?